 See the Environmental Impact Assessment (EIA) page for specific information about the assessment process.

 Open and recently closed public consultations managed by the Tasmania Parks and Wildlife Service are listed below.
 The consultations that are currently open provide opportunities for the community and stakeholders to have their say.

 Existing management plans and related documents are available on the page Management plans and reports.

-The new Tasmanian Wilderness World Heritage Area Tourism Master Plan can be accessed through the Department of Primary Industry, Parks, Water and the Environment website.
+The new Tasmanian Wilderness World Heritage Area Tourism Master Plan can be accessed through the Department of Natural Resources and Environment Tasmania website.

 There are currently no open consultations to display